RaunakDiesFromCode/Athena/README.md

 **Server:** Firebase

-## Optimizations
+## Working on,

-We are looking forward for more optimizations and fixes on the code so that clients can run the app easy and fast
+We are looking forward for more optimizations and fixes on the code so that clients can run the app easy and fast.
+We are looking forward to incorporate a Read-aloud Feature for those PDFs which are readable.